AdunSG/yaml-extender/Usage.rst

 The yaml_extender can be used from command line using::

-    python -m yaml_extender <input> <output> [parameters]
+    python -m yaml_extender <input> <output> [-i <path>] [parameters]

-input: Path to the input file containing extended yaml syntax.
+- input: Path to the input file containing extended yaml syntax.
-output: Path to the output file.
+- output: Path to the output file.
+- path: Multiple -i parameters can be provided.
+This will add additional include directories, in which yaml-extender will search for include files.
-parameters: Additional parameters, which can be referenced in the extended yaml syntax.
+- parameters: Additional parameters, which can be referenced in the extended yaml syntax.
 See Parameters :ref:`parameters`.

 **Example**::